KWierchomska/SmartParking/README.md

 ## IoT Core
 AWS IoT Core provides secure, bi-directional communication for Internet-connected devices (such as sensors) to connect to the AWS Cloud over MQTT, HTTPS.
 #### Sensors
-10 sensors have been created each of them is represented as Thing in IoT Core service.
-We have provided the same policy to every sensor to control many nearly identical devices.
+For the purposes of non-trivial simulatino we have created 10 simulated sensors, each of them represented as Thing in IoT Core.
+Each of them is provided with the same policy, as they are nearly identical.
 ![Architecture scheme](images/sensors.png) <br>
 ![Architecture scheme](images/policy.png) <br>